hSaria/ChromaTerm/README.md

     1: blink italic underline
 ```

-ChromaTerm will look in the following locations for the config file and use the
+The configuration file can be placed in one of the locations below.
+The first one
-first one it finds:
+found is used.

  * `$HOME/.chromaterm.yml`
  * `$XDG_CONFIG_HOME/chromaterm/chromaterm.yml` (`$XDG_CONFIG_HOME` defaults to